 - Don’t skimp on the butter.
 A big mistake a lot of people make when making mashed potatoes is not using enough butter.
 Really good mashed potatoes need plenty of butter!

-What is the Best Potato to Use for Mashed Potatoes:
+Best Potatoes for Mashed Potatoes:

 Restaurant-Style Mashed Potatoes

-- 10 Yukon gold potatoes peeled
+- 10 Yukon gold potatoes, peeled

 - 4 cups water

 - ½ tbsp. salt